Algebraic approach for the one-dimensional Dirac-Dunkl oscillator: Concluding remarks

 \section{Concluding remarks}

 In the present paper we introduced an $SU(1,1)$ algebraic approach to exactly solve the problem of the one-dimensional Dirac-Dunkl-Moshinsky oscillator.
 To do this, we changed the derivative in the standard Dirac-Moshinsky oscillator by the Dunkl derivative.
+As an application of the one-dimensional Dirac-Dunkl-Moshinsky oscillator, we mapped this problem onto the Anti-Jaynes-Cummings model of quantum optics, which will be studied in greater depth in a future work.
 In order to obtain the parity of the spinor components for the standard Dirac-Moshinsky oscillator and the Dirac-Dunkl oscillator, we have study the Dirac equation of these problems under space reflections.
 We have shown that for both problems, if we impose that the Dirac equation is invariant under the parity operator, then one of the spinor components must be an even function and the other an odd function.
 We decoupled the differential equations for each spinor component and studied the cases when one of these functions is even and the other function is odd.
 In order to solve the differential equations of each spinor component, we introduced two $su(1,1)$ Lie algebra realizations, where one of them is suitable for even functions and the other for odd functions.
 The eigenfunctions and energy spectrum were obtained by using $su(1,1)$ irreducible representation theory and its Sturmian basis.

 In the last Section of our work we constructed the closed form of the $SU(1,1)$ Perelomov coherent states for the Dirac-Dunkl oscillator.
 Also, we showed that the energy spectrum and the eigenfunctions of the standard Dirac-Moshinsky oscillator are fully recovered if we set the Dunkl parameter to vanish ($\mu=0$).
 Finally, we point out that in Ref. \cite{Chung} the $(1+1)$ Dirac-Moshinsky oscillator was studied in terms of the Wigner-Dunkl algebra.
 However, in that work, the authors only obtained the energy spectrum of the problem.